 Postgraduate Practising Licence (External Moonlighting)

-This policy allows postgraduate trainees to provide time-limited clinical services that fall within their demonstrated scope of practice, for remuneration outside of their training program.
+The College of Physicians and Surgeons of Nova Scotia (the College) understands that postgraduate trainees may wish to provide time-limited clinical services that fall within their demonstrated scope of practice, for remuneration outside of their training program.

 This policy describes the criteria that must be met when a postgraduate trainee applies to provide staff coverage or “moonlight” at a facility or health care centre external to their primary site of training.